 Tanzania is known for its extraordinary wildlife and for Mt.
 Kilimanjaro, the highest mountain in Africa.

 But it is also a country that struggles with the challenges of doing business.
 Tanzania ranks at 132 out of 190 countries in the ease of doing business, with the average per capita income at $930 USD/annum.
 Trading across borders and access to credit are two of the biggest barriers that Tanzanians face.

 Discipling Marketplace Leaders has joined hands with ICM Tanzania to address some of these challenges.
 ICM Tanzania seeks to train and equip church leaders both formally and informally, and Discipling Marketplace Leaders will help to reach many of the pastors already trained to begin discipling their members to the purpose of doing business to the glory of God.

-To make a donation, please click here and indicate “Tanzania” in the comment section.
-To make an investment, please Contact DML for more information.
+To make a donation, please click here and select “Tanzania” in the dropdown menu.

 Uganda is known as the “pearl of Africa” with the source of the River Nile found in its borders, as well as the famous mountain gorilla.
 But what is lesser known about Uganda are the struggles that the majority of Ugandans face in doing business.

 Uganda ranks at 115 out of 190 countries for the ease of doing business, with the average income per capita being $660 USD/annum.
 Starting a business and getting electricity are two of the biggest challenges that Ugandans face (ranking 168 and 169 out of 190 countries).